 Social Sciences/Human Services Division

 This program is designed to prepare the student to enter a baccalaureate program in Elementary Education/Secondary Education on the junior level.
 Most four-year education programs require that students be accepted for candidacy before they take any courses in the education department.
 The requirement for candidacy is approximately 45-48 credits.
 It is the responsibility of students to check with the receiving (transfer) institution and with their faculty advisor to identify the requirements for the receiving institution.

 Most institutions, however, have similar requirements.
 In order to be eligible for candidacy most schools require the following:

 - A grade of “C” or better in the following general education requirements:

 Students must pass the PAPA exam (www.pa.nesinc.com).
 Additionally, students must earn a minimum GPA (grade point average) of 3.0.
 These requirements should be completed as close as possible to the minimum 45 credits so that when students apply for candidacy at their receiving institution, they will be accepted immediately and will be eligible to register for the school’s education courses.

 If you are pursuing a career in teaching grades K-3, refer to the Early Childhood Teaching (PreK-Grade 4), AAS curriculum.

 Upon successful completion of this program, the student should be able to:

-- Demonstrate effective communication skills in writing and speaking in a business environment.
+- Demonstrate effective communication skills in group and individual situations.